-The Foundations of Cognition Laboratory at UCSF, headed by principal investigator Saul Kato, seeks motivated researchers to fill scientific specialist positions at all levels.
+The Foundations of Cognition Laboratory at UCSF, headed by principal investigator Saul Kato, seeks motivated researchers to fill scientific specialist positions at the assistant or associate level.

-Our lab studies the worm C. elegans in the search for fundamental principles of cognitive brain function and dysfunction.
+Our lab studies the worm C. elegans and other simple model systems in the search for fundamental principles of cognitive brain function and dysfunction.
 We employ and develop a variety of cutting-edge experimental and computational approaches.

 Appointees in the Specialist series will be expected to engage in specialized research, professional activities and do not have teaching responsibilities.
 Specialists are expected to use their professional expertise to make scientific and scholarly contributions, and may participate in University and Public Service.
 Screening of applicants will begin immediately and will continue as needed throughout the recruitment period.
 Salary and rank will be commensurate with the applicants experience and training.